vrfuruta/networkxgraphs/README.md

 # networkxgraphs
-Short project on learning how to use the NetworkX library.
+Short project on learning how to use the NetworkX library to generate DiGraphs and Graphs.